swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 ```

 >_**Note:** The `Regex` type includes, and `firstMatch(of:)` returns, the entire
-match as the "0th capture"._
+match as the "0th element"._

 We introduce a generic type `Regex<Match>`, which treats the type of captures
 as part of a regular expression's type information for clarity, type safety, and